CharanKonchada/Mikasa-AI-version-2.0/README.md

   * Consistent tone 💬
   * Natural engagement — without cluttering your long-term data 🌿

-### 🌐 Web Intelligence in a Single Line
+### 🌐 Web Intelligence — Powered by You

+To overcome the limitations of static LLMs, Mikasa integrates a **web intelligence layer designed by Charan** — a dynamic solution for a dynamic world:

-* Ask anything live using search button — and Mikasa will:
+* Trigger real-time knowledge access with `search that`, and Mikasa will:

-  1. Search the web 🧭
+  1. Perform a smart Google search based on your intent 🧭
-  2. Read the top sources 📄
+  2. Scrape content from the top trusted sources 📄
-  3. Summarize it smartly 🧠
+  3. Feed that content to the LLM for contextual synthesis 🧠
-  4. Deliver clear insight + source links 🔗
+  4. Deliver a distilled, useful summary + clickable source links 🔗

-* With **contextual carryover**, your next query is always sharper.
+* With **contextual carryover**, Mikasa refines your next query using recent chat — giving you answers that are not only accurate, but *relevant*.

+> This module ensures Mikasa always stays updated — even when models fall behind. ⚙️🌍

 ### 🎭 Customize Behavior, Instantly